glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

 ---
 layout: page
-title: How to host a static site for free using Github Pages and Jekyll
+title: How to host a blog for free using Github Pages and Jekyll
 ---

 My first post is about how I set up my blog: it is hosted for free on Github and consists entirely of static files.